Four conditions that can affect your legs and make walking painful

 The trouble is that walking isn't so easy for everyone.
 Indeed, it's agony for many.
 And forget the "brisk" pace of three to four miles per hour advised for health and fitness.

-With age — and occasionally without it — a number of conditions can result in leg pain that makes walking difficult.
+With age — and occasionally without it — a number of conditions can result in leg pain after walking and make walking difficult.
 Some are very familiar, such as arthritis that makes knees and hips creaky; others, such as peripheral artery disease, aren't.

 This article looks at four nonarthritic conditions that cause leg pain and may affect walking, and some ways to treat and manage them — no need to limp and bear it!

 We're discussing these conditions separately, but people may have two or more of them at the same time, which complicates diagnosis and treatment.